-Technique Description Response requirements Practical demonstration Available in the selected industrial sector syllabus.
-Project 7 and the concessed interestrial electer synaptic.
+Technique Description Response requirements Practical demonstration Available in the selected industrial sector syllabus Project Available in the selected industrial sector syllabus.

 Information & Communication Technology

 Technologies are an integral part of society as humans seek to create solutions to improve their own and others' quality of life.
 Technologies affect people and societies by transforming, restoring and sustaining the world in which we live.
 In an increasingly technological and complex world, is it important to develop the knowledge, understanding and skills associated with information technology to support a growing need for digital literacy and specialist information and communication technology skills in the workforce.
 Across business, industry, government, education and leisure sectors, rapidly changing industry practices and processes create corresponding vocational opportunities in Australia and around the world.